 BHA has 8,632 total available federal public housing units as of October 2014.
 The total number of available units in each public housing program is as follows: 5,339 family and 3,293 elderly/disabled for a total of 8,632 units.
 An additional 1,566 units are available at HOPE VI sites.
 Exhibit E2 provides a detailed listing of total available public housing units by program type and bedroom size.
-The number of units to be designated for the elderly (2,634) represents 30.5% of the total number of units available, and the number of units to be designated for the non-elderly disabled (659) represents 7.6% of the total number of units available.
+The number of units to be designated for the elderly (2,502) represents 25% of the total number of units available, and the number of units to be designated for the non-elderly disabled (626) represents 6% of the total number of units available.

 The supportive services at BHA's elderly/disabled developments are very limited due to budget cuts.
 Whereas in the past, BHA employed eight full-time service coordinators that provided case management and referrals in each of the developments, these positions were eliminated in 2013.
-To be clear, BHA is unable to provide supportive services to residents of the elderly/disabled developments due to lack of funding and this is unlikely to change during the period of the Plan.
+BHA is unable to provide supportive services to residents of the elderly/disabled developments due to lack of funding and this is unlikely to change during the period of the Plan.
 Exhibit F provides a detailed description of each of the developments.
 As previously noted, many of the elderly/disabled properties have design features suited to the elderly and mobility-impaired populations, including ramps, elevators, pull cords, resident custodians, and front desk security 24-hours per day.
 BHA is able to provide supportive services in a number of its Section 8 Project-Based Voucher and Moderate Rehabilitation sites, both of which serve large non-elderly disabled populations.

 The BHA has a number of units with accessible features in both its federal family and federal elderly/disabled portfolio.
 Some of these units are Uniform Federal Accessibility Standards (UFAS)-compliant, some are American National Standards Institute (ANSI) units, and others are classified as special features units (units with some adapted features).
 See Exhibit H for a description of the location, number, and bedroom size of UFAS units in the BHA's federal and state elderly/disabled and family portfolios.
-This Plan includes all UFAS units in the federal elderly/disabled developments.
-Occupancy of these units is further outlined in Chapter 6 of the BHA's Admissions and Continued Occupancy Policy for Public Housing Programs (ACOP).
-As stated in the ACOP, it is the BHA's goal to occupy all of its accessible units and units with adapted features with a person or persons who has/have a disability that requires the adapted features of the apartment.
-All UFAS units in the BHA federal portfolio will continue to be available to persons with disabilities who require the unit features.
+Once again, this Plan does not include the wheelchair units in federal elderly/disabled developments.
+Chapter 6 of BHA's Admissions and Continued Occupancy Policy for Public Housing Programs (ACOP) contains additional information about occupancy of accessible units.

-BHA will increase the percentage of the elderly from 70% to 80% by continuing to apply its HUD-approved Designated Housing Preference.
+BHA will increase the percentage of the elderly from 70% to 80% by continuing to apply its HUDapproved Designated Housing Preference.
 At any elderly/disabled development where the elderly occupancy percentage is less than 80%, elderly applicants will receive 100 additional preference points.
 This preference proved effective in reaching the 70% elderly/30% non-elderly goals of BHA's 2007 DHP.
+At any elderly/disabled development where the percentage of elderly occupants exceeds 80%, nonelderly disabled applicants will receive 100 additional preference points (see Exhibit L for proposed revisions to the ACOP).